 How File Blender works

 When you convert a file(s) using File Blender, the output will get saved in a folder called Out on your desktop.
 Each file format will support different options, along with Encryption.
 For instance the Split and Join operation is available for PDF format only.

-File Blender contains it’s core inside the “Actions” folder.
+File Blender contains its core inside the “Actions” folder.
 You can right-click/press F1 to navigate to that folder.
 In that folder, you will see subfolders belonging to different formats.
-If you want to add a new functionality to the tool, you need to create a new folder which defines what it has to do.
-At the same time, if you want to delete a functionality, you simply have to delete a folder.
-Every sub-folder contains below shown components.
+If you want to add new functionality to the tool, you need to create a new folder that defines what it has to do.
+At the same time, if you want to delete functionality, you simply have to delete a folder.
+Every sub-folder contains below-shown components.